HenningBeyer/DetIE-with-ELECTRA/README.md

 ---

-DeBERTa and DeBERTaV3 models were found to be harshly worsening the model performance as their pre-trained relative attention does hinder the decoder to predict  even one extraction most of the time.
-It is hypothesized that the relative embedding of DeBERTa pre-trained on classical NLP data cannot include meaningful relative position information on the OIE task.
-Instead it would add wrong ot unnecesary information that impaires DetIE.
+DeBERTa and DeBERTaV3 models were found to be harshly worsening the model performance but only due to their sharing of the relative embedding matrices across all encoder layers.
+I am looking forward to update this repository with measurements of the DeBERTa encoders.

-It was carefully proofen that no incorrect implementation, not the freezing of the 8 bottom encoder layers and not the grid prediction task of DetIE would cause this problem in combination with DeBERTa or DeBERTaV3.
-DetIE models with DeBERTa encoders were trained with no frozen layers and only 1 and also 5 simoultaneously predicted extraction token labels.
-Still models with DeBERTa did nearly never yield any extractions, which led to the stated hypothesis.

----